bleeckerj/Files2Book/README_directory_to_images.md

 - If you see errors about missing packages, install them with `pip install ...` as above.
 - For HEIC images, ensure `pillow-heif` is installed.
 - For PDF conversion, ensure `poppler` is installed on your system (e.g. `brew install poppler` on macOS).
+- Masonry layout is experimental.
+If items look too small or placement isn’t desirable, tweak `--masonry-cols`, `--gap`, and `--padding`, or switch to the grid layout.

 ## License